 In multi-hop U2N relay, one U2N Relay UE establishes a PC5 connection with each of its child UE(s).
 One intermediate U2N Relay UE or U2N Remote UE maintains a single PC5 connection with its parent UE.

+In multi-hop U2N Relay UEs in RRC_CONNECTED can perform discover message (i.e., as specified in TS 23.304 [48]) transmission until the hop count reaches the Maximum Hop Count Limit of 3 where as U2N Relay UEs in RRC_IDLE/RRC_INACTIVE can perform discover message transmission only up to a hop count of 2 in this release.

 The U2U Remote UE and U2U Relay UE can perform Relay discovery message transmission or DCR/DCA message with integrated discovery transmission and may monitor for Relay discovery message or DCR/DCA message with integrated discovery while in coverage (i.e. RRC_IDLE, RRC_INACTIVE, or RRC_CONNECTED) or out-of-coverage.

 The network may provide the Relay discovery configuration using broadcast or dedicated signalling.
 In addition, the U2N/U2U Remote UE, L3 U2N Relay UE and U2U Relay UE may use pre-configuration for Relay discovery.
 If the candidate intermediate U2N Relay UE is out of coverage without a PC5 connection to a parent UE, it can forward discovery messages based on pre-configuration.
 If the candidate intermediate U2N Relay UE is in coverage without a PC5 connection to a parent UE or out of coverage with a PC5 connection to a parent UE, it can forward discovery message based on SIB12 or dedicated configuration.